exercism/javascript/exercises/concept/bird-watcher/.docs/instructions.md

 Let us start analyzing the data by getting a high-level view.
 Find out how many birds you counted in total since you started your logs.

-Implement a function `totalBirdCount` that accepts an array that contains the bird count per day.
+Implement a function `totalBirdCount` that accepts an array-like object that contains the bird count per day.
 It should return the total number of birds that you counted.

 ```javascript